The U.K., facing a scary coronavirus strain, is running a high-stakes, real-world vaccine experiment

 Three weeks in, the shutdown has begun to reduce the increase in new infections, even as the numbers of hospitalizations and deaths continue to soar.

-There is growing pressure on Johnson to lift restrictions as soon as possible.
+There is growing pressure on the prime minister to lift restrictions as soon as possible.
 But British health experts warn that getting through this wave of infections, especially against new variants, may be much harder, and take much more time, than previous spikes.

 They advise that even with a mass vaccine rollout, mask use, social distancing and other restrictions should continue through spring and probably into the summer.
 They caution that some measures may need to be kept in place until the fall, when Britain promises to have all adults vaccinated.